 -- Cameron gives details of a formal public inquiry into the affair, to be chaired by senior judge Brian Leveson.

--- News Corp's Australian arm launches an investigation to see if any wrongdoing took place at its editorial operations.
+-- News Corp's Australian arm launches investigation to see if any wrongdoing took place at its editorial operations.

-July 14 - Rupert Murdoch eventually accepts a request by parliament to answer questions on July 19 over the alleged crimes.
+July 14 - Rupert Murdoch eventually accepts request by parliament to answer questions on July 19 over the alleged crimes.
 His son James Murdoch says he will appear.
 Brooks agrees to appear, says police inquiry may restrict what she can say.